Justifications for a Far More Equitable Distribution of Income and Wealth

 An extreme externality ignored in market transactions is the cost of greenhouse gases.
 The social costs of carbon could be as high as $893 per ton, which would far more than eliminate fossil fuel companies’ profits and the salaries of their managers and even of their workers if they paid these costs.
 (The CEO of the oil field services company, Halliburton, had total compensation in 2017 of $23,078,364.)
 Of course, providing an energy source is socially valuable, but if we priced fossil fuels based on their real costs, far more alternative sources of energy would have been sold instead, as well as energy conservation measures.
 A carbon tax will raise the price of carbon-based fuels closer to their real costs.
 Directing funds from a carbon tax to low- and middle-income people will reduce carbon pollution and inequality.

 CEOs are strongly motivated to abuse labor market conditions to depress wages because they will massively benefit from the abuse.
 As noted earlier, the result of this abuse in the United States is 40% cannot come up with $400 for an emergency without selling something or borrowing money, and 78% live paycheck to paycheck—if they miss one paycheck, they cannot meet all their expenses.
 So, in our wealthy society, where most people contribute to creating its wealth, including those who do unpaid labor, most people are not justly compensated.
 From a moral, economic, and social perspective, those most benefiting from the social resources on which their society and their wealth are founded should be responsible for ensuring the society works for everyone.
 High tax rates on extreme income and wealth are essential to ensuring they meet this responsibility.
-And it will reduce the motive to depress wages because the elite’s resulting exorbitant income and wealth will be mostly taxed away.
+And it will reduce the motive to depress wages and create negative externalities because any resulting exorbitant income and wealth will be mostly taxed away.

 Optimum Tax Rates